 The Joint Venture Network

-Since their inception, Joint Ventures have expanded to support not only waterfowl, but waterbirds, seabirds and landbirds.
-There are currently 22 Bird Habitat Joint Ventures across the U.S., Canada and Mexico.
-In addition, three species-based Joint Ventures work to further the scientific understanding needed to effectively manage populations of specific bird species.
+Migratory Bird Joint Ventures include both Habitat and Species Joint Ventures.
+There are currently 22 Habitat Joint Ventures across the U.S., Canada and Mexico, including Pacific Birds.
+In addition, three Species Joint Ventures work to further the scientific understanding needed to manage populations of specific bird species.
 (Arctic Goose, Black Duck and Sea Duck)

 The Joint Venture Network in Action: Collaboration Works